itchio/itch.io/docs/creators/getting-indexed.md

 There are also some scenarios where your page must be viewed by a moderator before it can be indexed.
 The most common case is for new sellers: If you've just created an account and you're selling your first project, then your published page is placed in a queue for review.
-We generally review these the same day projects are published.
-Although your page may not be indexed indexed during this time, it is still published and fully functional via your profile and URL.
+We generally review these within a few business days after a project is published.
+Although your page may not be indexed during this time, it is still published and fully functional via your profile and URL.
 We appreciate your patience for this step.
 Established sellers with no history of issues will skip this review step and will be indexed immediately.